tokeo/tokeo/README.md

 ## 💪 Why Choose Tokeo?

-Tokeo combines a robust CLI framework with task automation, message queues, and web interfaces, making it ideal for Python backend projects.
+Tokeo is a robust CLI framework for task automation, message queues, and web interfaces, making it ideal for Python backend projects.
 Key features include:

 - **Integrated EDA Stack**: Combines Dramatiq, RabbitMQ, and gRPC for efficient task processing and external access, plus APScheduler for scheduled jobs.
 - **Flexible Task Automation**: Use Fabric-based tools (`tokeo.ext.automate`) to define and run local or remote tasks, with flexible configuration via YAML and CLI overrides.